Market Outlook

 Butter:

-The butter market has retraced slightly from the calendar year highs set last week, but remains well supported at these elevated levels.
-Fears around another year of short supply have prompted the recent jump in prices and limited large scale declines as end users look to build supply earlier than normal.
-However, further rallies have struggled given seasonally strong churn rates and the rebuilding of cold storage levels in the U.S. The updated Dairy Products report last from Friday showed butter output up 2% from the prior year (after accounting for leap year) and reports throughout March would suggest a similar YOY increase next month.
+The butter market is struggling to push higher as record highs for this time of year and strong churn rates have kept enough butter coming to market.
+The USDA’s updated cold storage report this week showed March butter stocks growing by another 19 million pounds from February (more than average) and now 2.3% higher YOY.
+However, after back to back years of record highs in the fall, end users remain fearful of not having enough contracted, prompting stronger nearby order interest and keeping the market supported near the recent highs.
+The most recent production data showed butter output up 2% from the prior year (after accounting for leap year) and reports throughout March would suggest another YOY increase next month.
 Nearby, the market is still noting extremely strong churn rates across the country and adequate to abundant cream availability as churns have been running essentially at capacity to take advantage.
-This month’s cold storage report was encouraging for butter supply, with February stocks growing at a seasonally stronger rate than normal (similar to January) and coming in above last year by 0.6%.
-If supplies continue to build to more comfortable levels the next few months then we may not need a retest of the highs from the last 2 years.
+If supplies continue to build to even more comfortable levels the next few months then we may not need a retest of the highs from the last 2 years.

 steady